Writing off Bad Debt for Freelancers

 Another Answer: Prevent Bad Debt to Begin With

-- Always getting a signed contract from your client
+- Always get a signed contract from your client

 - Requiring a down payment and milestone payments throughout the project